-COMING EVENTS IN THE NEXT FEW WEEKS – see www.vancouverceilidh.org for a longer list and check out the updates to the Youth West Weekend and the White Rock Ceilidh and Dance.
+COMING EVENTS IN THE NEXT FEW WEEKS – see www.vancouverceilidh.org for a complete list.

 |Mar 17||Heather Ball with the same super band — “The Scottish Accent” – but back at the Gizeh Temple — that’s the hall with the fantastic sprung wood floor.
 Tickets are $75 available online at www.rscdsvancouver.org – get yours soon!!|

 |Mar 10 — 18||Celtic Fest Celebrations — www.celticfestvancouver.com|

 |Mar 18||St. Patrick’s day Parade — downtown Vancouver — all dancers are asked to come and join in.|

 |Mar 23||Ceilidh for Children’s Hospital in the Scottish Cultural Centre, 8886 Hudson Street, Vancouver with the Vancouver Fiddle Orchestra.|

 |Mar 25||White Rock spring workshop with Maureen Lyon.
 Advanced dancers 9 a.m. — noon – Bring own lunch (coffee & tea supplied) then stay to join the Beginner/intermediate class from 1 — 3 p.m.|